 So you’ve finally decided to treat yourself and your family to a new bathroom.
 Congratulations!
 But before you go online and sift through all those gorgeous bathroom furniture collections and brand new bathroom suites, there are a few questions you need to ask yourself first.

-Buying an entire bathroom suite will require some planning and if you’re not sure where to begin, allow us to talk you through the process.
-From planning your new family bathroom to buying the different fixtures such as the bath and shower, there are lots to tick off.
-Whether you want to install a sleek, contemporary corner shower or have your eye on a traditional freestanding bath tub, follow the steps below to perfectly plan and prepare for your dream bathroom.
+Buying an entire bathroom suite will require some planning and, if you’re not sure where to begin, allow us to talk you through the process.
+From planning your new family bathroom to buying the different fixtures such as the bath and shower, there’s lots to tick off.
+Whether you want to install a sleek, contemporary corner shower or you have your eye on a traditional free-standing bathtub, follow the steps below to perfectly plan and prepare for your dream bathroom.